SYuki9441/Digital_Portfolio/README.md

 $ python run.py
 ```

-## To leave comment, register first
+## To a leave comment, register first
-Users need to register and sign in to leave a comment.
+Users need to register and sign in to post a comment.

 ### Try as a test user
 ```bash